What is the Measles, Mumps and Rubella (“MMR”) Vaccine?

 As a standard childhood immunization, the CDC recommendation for the MMR vaccine is that it should be administered in two doses.
 The first dose should be given when the child is between 12-15 months old.
 The second dose should be administered between the child’s fourth and sixth birthday, although it can be given as soon as 28 days after the first dose.
 Any adult born after 1956 who cannot prove they either received an MMR vaccine during childhood, or had any of the three viruses it covers, should be vaccinated.

-There are also specific recommendations about who should not receive the MMR vaccine.
-Anyone who has ever had a severe allergies to any of the vaccine’s component’s should not receive the MMR vaccine.
-Additionally, the CDC recommends that people who have had a life-threatening allergic reaction to a previous dose of MMR and pregnant women should not receive the MMR vaccine.
+There are specific recommendations about who should not receive the MMR vaccine.
+Anyone who has ever had a severe allergy to any of the vaccine’s components should not receive the MMR vaccine.
+Additionally, the CDC recommends that people who have had a life-threatening allergic reaction to a previous dose of MMR, those who have a severe immunodeficiency, and pregnant women should not receive the MMR vaccine.
+Additionally, anyone who has a moderate or severe febrile illness, a history of thrombocytopenia or thrombocytopenic purpura, or active untreated tuberculosis should speak with their provider prior to receiving an MMR vaccine.

 How is the MMR vaccine administered?